Yibizo/reto-movimiento-steam-eq-6/SRS.md

 # Introduction

 ## Purpose
-Create a video game focused on inspiring vocations in STEM (Biotechnology, Agriculture and Livestock, Physicomathematical and Earth Sciences, ICT Software and Services, Industrial engineering and transportation, Pharmaceuticals and biotechnology), as well as dveelop cognitive abilities (creativity, communication, colaborative work, crticial thinking, problem-solving, data alphabetization, digital alphabetization and computational sciences).
-In addition to this, track and register all user data and activity within the videogame in order to determine its effciency.
+Create a video game focused on inspiring vocations in STEM (Biotechnology, Agriculture and Livestock, Physicomathematical and Earth Sciences, ICT Software and Services, Industrial engineering and transportation, and Pharmaceuticals), as well as develop cognitive abilities (creativity, communication, colaborative work, crticial thinking, problem-solving, data alphabetization, digital alphabetization and computational sciences).
+In addition to this, track and register all necessary user data and activity within the videogame in order to determine its effciency.

 ## Scope
 - Benefits: inclusion of women within STEM vocations, as well as the promotion of said subjects
-- Objectives: break barriers, myths and prejudices describing that those types of careers are only for men
+- Objectives: break barriers, myths and prejudices that describe those types of career paths as 'only for men'
 - Goals: Proximity to STEM subjects, without any gender discrimination

 ## Definitions and Acronyms